francesca-pizzighini/foodie/README.md

 ### About page

 The last page is simply dedicated to introduce an hypothetical society who decided to create this website.
 I thought that if I was the one interested to sensitize people to eat less meat i wuold like to introduce myself and my motivation.
-I think in this kinf of project is important to make sure users know they are supported in their journey to eat better, that is not always easy.
+I think in this kind of project is important to make sure users know they are supported in their journey to eat better, that is not always easy.

 <p align="right"><a href="#top">return to the top</a></p>